 You also may want to consider bringing a side dish that’s easy for you to chew.
 Maybe consider mashed potatoes, a green bean casserole or butternut squash.
 Or bring a hearty dish you like and know you can eat easily.

 “If turkey isn’t your thing, you may want to bring a dish of ham and scalloped potatoes, which can be filling and high in protein,” Kim said.

 Enjoy the Season

-While it may be tempting to skip holiday festivities due to your MG, with a little planning, holiday gatherings (either online or in person), either online or in person, can be less stressful and more enjoyable for people with myasthenia gravis.
+While it may be tempting to skip holiday festivities due to your MG, with a little planning, holiday gatherings (either online or in person) can be less stressful and more enjoyable for people with myasthenia gravis.

 “Find a way to give yourself permission to do what you can do, especially this time of year—and especially this year with a pandemic.
 We need family connection more than ever,” said Kim.